tibordp/terraform-hcloud-dualstack-k8s/README.md

 Hetzner Dual-Stack Kubernetes Cluster
 =====================================

-Unofficial Terraform module to provide a simple dual-stack Kubernetes cluster in Hetzner Cloud
+Unofficial Terraform module to provide a simple dual-stack Kubernetes cluster in Hetzner Cloud.

 Create a Kubernetes cluster on the [Hetzner cloud](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs), with the following features:

 - Single master node
-- containerd for CNI
+- containerd for CRI
 - Cilium for CNI
 - Uses ULA IPv6 addresses in the cluster and masquerades them for egress connectivity (yuk).
 In the future I'd like to tap into Cilium to use the /64 that is allocated to every node for pod IP addresses (dunno if possible) and only use private IPs for Services.
 - deploys the [Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) so `LoadBalancer` services provision Hetzner load balancers